matthoffner/home-doctor/README.md

-Got it.
-Here's the simplified README.md:

----

-## Home Doctor Chatbot
+## Home Doctor

 A simple web application allowing users to upload an image which is then processed and converted to text.
-The output is used as an input to an interactive chatbot powered by OpenAI's GPT-3.5 Turbo.
+The output is used as an input to an interactive chatbot.

 ### Setup